Sheridan College: Programs

 The college has more than 130 programs leading to degrees, certificates, diplomas, and post-graduate diplomas.
 Sheridan College has a music theatre performance program, undergraduate and post-graduate film programs, and a craft and design program.
 They have courses in business, animation, illustration, applied computing, engineering technology, community studies, and liberal studies, among others.
 In 2012, art and design programs within Sheridan's Faculty of Animation, Arts and Design were recognized by the National Association of Schools of Art and Design (NASAD) to have "substantially equivalent" membership status.
 (NASAD's nomenclature for non U.S. members) Sheridan is only the second art institution in Canada to achieve this status.

+Sheridan has long been partnered academically with the University of Toronto Mississauga (UTM) and offers a joint dual degree program known as Art and Art History, where students earn both a diploma from Sheridan and degree from the University of Toronto.
+From the year 2000 to 2021, Sheridan offered a joint program in Communication, Culture, Information and Technology (CCIT) with UTM, however it moved exclusively to the university in 2024.
+Until 2026, Theatre & Drama Studies was offered as a joint program but likewise moved to UTM exclusively after 32 years of partnership due to academic restructuring at Sheridan.
+Students in joint programs can take the UTM Shuttle Bus to and from Sheridan's Trafalgar Campus.

 Research and entrepreneurship centres

 Centre for Advanced Manufacturing and Design Technologies (CAMDT)

 The Centre for Advanced Manufacturing and Design Technologies (CAMDT), located at the Brampton campus, is a 40,000 sq. ft. facility housing highly specialized manufacturing and design equipment.
 CAMDT allows Sheridan and its industry partners to collaborate on addressing challenges in the manufacturing sector, while developing graduates with the skills and practical knowledge to make an immediate and positive impact in the workplace.